* 5 to 8 Weeks to go

 Have your new house professionally cleaned

-Most of the time properties have had a professional clean when the last residents moved out.
+Most of the time, properties have had a professional clean when the last resident moves out.
 If this was a while ago it might be a good idea to give your new home another clean.
 When you hire professional cleaners make sure they specialise in final house cleans.
 Double check if they provide carpet steaming and ask them to go thoroughly through the kitchen and bathrooms.

 Organise house & contents insurance